 The standoffs come in many different shapes and sizes.
 The thing with having standoffs is that they help you keep your board raised from any surface which it is supposed to be mounted on.

-Issues of Attaching the Motherboard Directly
+Issues of Attaching the Motherboard Directly to the Chassis

 This can result in several issues.
 The first issue is short circuits.
 Electrical circuits on a motherboard are complex and carry not only power but also data to various parts of the board.